 With all of the information I have given you to this point, it’s time to research for signs of a niche making money.

-So, what is the trick to figuring out if you can make money with your chosen niche?
+So, what is the trick to figuring out if you can earn some money with your chosen niche?

 See if there are other bloggers making money within the same topic or sub-topic you are wanting to cover.

 If others are making money with their blogs, then you know there’s a market for your chosen niche.

 Do some Google searches for your chosen niche and visit some sites.

 When you land on their site, start poking around.

 - Are they displaying banner ads?